OJB-Quantum/QC-Hardware-How-To/README.md

 __________________________________________________________________________________________________________________________________________________

-### A copy of the Nanofabrication Technology for Quantum Chips document:
+### A copy of the Nanofabrication Technology for Quantum Chips document, written by Onri Jay Benally:

 [Click here for the PDF version](https://github.com/OJB-Quantum/QC-Hardware-How-To/blob/main/Nanofabrication%20Technology%20Used%20for%20Quantum%20Chips%20by%20Onri_.pdf).